Lucas Faydherbe: Churches

-Faydherbe is the presumed designer of the Church of Saint John the Baptist at the Beguinage in Brussels.
+Faydherbe is the presumed designer of the Church of St. John the Baptist at the Béguinage in Brussels.
 This church is characterized by its very exuberant facade.

 Town houses

 Faydherbe is regarded as an accomplished designer of town houses.
 His designs had an important influence on the design of the facades of town houses in Mechelen in the second half of the 17th century.
 The St. Joseph house in Mechelen is an example of his work that has survived to this day.